kraisr/Quiz-App/README.txt

 Instructions:
--> Pretty Simple, just download the files, compile, and run the main method in the MainMenu.java method
+-> Pretty Simple, just download the files, compile, and run the Server.java Class then Login.java to start the program.

 Who submitted what:
 -> (Hyungchul Kim) submitted report on Brightspace